h4roons/h4roons/README.md

 I'm a passionate developer with a knack for making projects fun and engaging.
 My journey includes leading the Google Developer Student Clubs (GDSC), organizing industrial tours, and honing my skills in photography, media, and marketing.
 I'm also deeply involved in Unity and game development.

-- 🔭 I’m currently working on a React Native app that fetches and displays Ahadees in English.
+- 🔭 I’m currently working in React Native and Unity.
 - 🌱 I’m exploring advanced features in Redux Toolkit and Unity game development.
 - 💬 Ask me about app development, game development, marketing, or photography!
-- 📫 How to reach me: [Your Email]
+- 📫 How to reach me: https://www.linkedin.com/in/h4roons/
 - 😄 Pronouns: He/Him

 ## 🛠️ Technologies & Tools